consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_services.md

 To register a non-[Light Service](#light-services), distinct extension points are provided for each type:

-* `com.intellij.applicationService` - application level service
+* `consulo.applicationService` - application level service
-* `com.intellij.projectService` - project level service
+* `consulo.projectService` - project level service
-* `com.intellij.moduleService` - module level service (not recommended, see Note above)
+* `consulo.moduleService` - module level service (not recommended, see Note above)

 To expose service API, create separate class for `serviceInterface` and extend it in corresponding class registered in `serviceImplementation`.
 If `serviceInterface` isn't specified, it's supposed to have the same value as `serviceImplementation`.